MeghanWeber/CarolinaDataChallenge2019/README.md

 # CarolinaDataChallenge2019
 Won First Place for the "Best Insights".
 This hackathon lasted a total of 24 hours and was hosted at the University of North Carolina, Chapel Hill.
-I was accompanied by 3 classmates from the Institute of Advanced Analytics to compelete this project.
+I was accompanied by 3 classmates (Taylor Kooy, Supreet Desphpande, Chris Goodrich) from the Institute of Advanced Analytics to compelete this project.

 The Link to the Dashboard Created: